 Direction

-The Domplatz would not be considered one of the most beautiful squares in Germany if it were not for other historic building ensembles.
-First of all, there is the Alte Hofhaltung, built in the Renaissance style.
+Cathedral Square would not be considered one of the most beautiful squares in Germany if it were not for the other historic buildings.
+Firstly, there is the Old Court, built in the Renaissance style.
 This is where the prince-bishops lived as spiritual and secular rulers in the 15th and 16th centuries.
-The entrance portal called the "Schöne Pforte" (Beautiful Gate) is particularly striking.
-The baroque wings of the New Residence stretch out exactly opposite.
-It later replaced the Alte Hofhaltung as the residential quarters of the prince-bishops.
+The entrance portal known as the "Beautiful Gate" is particularly striking.
+The baroque wings of the New Residence are located directly opposite.
+It later replaced the Old Court as the residence of the prince-bishops.

 Alte Hofhaltung - Bamberg Historical Museum

-The Alte Hofhaltung with its Renaissance gable, the "Schönen Pforte" and the picturesque inner courtyard is one of Bamberg's most impressive buildings.
-Once the residence of the bishops, the building now houses the Historical Museum with precious collections of the world heritage city.
-In the "100 Masterpieces" section, the museum shows important paintings by artists ranging from Lucas Cranach to Pieter Breughel and Otto Modersohn.
-Another exhibition focuses on the river Regnitz, Bamberg's lifeline.
-During the Christmas season, nativity scenes are exhibited, which have a great tradition in the Bamberg region.
+The Alte Hofhaltung with its Renaissance gable, the "Beautiful Gate" and the picturesque inner courtyard is one of Bamberg's most impressive buildings.
+Once the residence of the bishops, the building now houses the Historical Museum with precious collections from the World Heritage city.
+In the "100 Masterpieces" section, the museum displays important paintings from Lucas Cranach to Pieter Breughel and Otto Modersohn.
+Another exhibition focusses on the River Regnitz, Bamberg's lifeline.
+During the Christmas season, nativity scenes are exhibited, which have a long tradition in the Bamberg region.

-From 1604, the prince bishops moved into the New Residence opposite.
-More than 40 richly decorated state rooms give an impression of the dissolute lifestyle of the rulers of the time.
-Today the building houses the State Library and the State Gallery of Bamberg with masterpieces of Old German and European Baroque painting.
-From the rose garden of the New Residence, you have a view of St Michael's Church and the roofs of the burgher town.
+From 1604, the prince-bishops moved into the New Residence opposite.
+Over 40 richly decorated state rooms give an impression of the extravagant lifestyle of the rulers of the time.
+Today, the building houses the State Library and the Bamberg State Gallery with masterpieces of old German and European Baroque painting.
+The rose garden of the New Residence offers a view of St Michael's Church and the roofs of the town.

 Domplatz 7